What Iron Infusions Are Like

 Iron infusion center

-Since I’m on Remicade infusions every 6 weeks for my IBD, I’m already familiar with the infusion clinic.
+Since I'm on biologic infusions every 6 weeks for my UC, I’m already familiar with the infusion clinic.
 Basically, I check-in and then wait to be called into my room.
 At this infusion center, all the rooms are private, so I can spread out and play music.
 There is a large, comfortable chair that leans back and pops out a footrest.
 There is also a TV and a big window.
 All in all, the space is comfortable for a medical room.

 Once I get settled, my nurses come in and take my vitals.
 They also set up the IV, which is an ordeal for me, seeing as I’m always hard to stick.
 The nurses have to warm my arm and give it a few taps until the vein shows.